 Her voice went out, hit surfaces, and came back wrong by fractions.
 The fractional wrongness made the animal of her brain pace.

 She stood, lifted her hand to her helmet, and tapped the mike that wasn’t there.
-There had never been a radio.
-She was the radio.
+There had never been a mike there.
+The radio was on her work helmet.
+Now she was the radio.
 She shouted, louder, “Brien!”

 A pause, and then the cave sent a sound to her that was her voice and not her voice at all: a woman yelling for someone with a different name, the syllables glancing off each other, the end of a word: “-eggy!”